NeoMutt 2025-12-11-694-ga89709

 char * msgid_generate(void)

-Generate a Message-Id.
+Generate a Message-ID.

 int mutt_file_copy_stream(FILE *fp_in, FILE *fp_out)